diMosella/donkey-frontend-base/README.md

   <img alt='Donkey Starter Kit' src='https://vanmoosel.nl/github/donkey.svg' width='100%' height='144'>
 </a>

+# WARNING: this repository will be deprecated soon!

 # Donkey starter kit
 Starter kit for setting up front end projects more quickly.
 Why the 'Donkey'-name?
 Donkeys are known to serve people by lifting burdens.